sutro-sh/sutro/README.md

     ]
 })

-system_prompt = """
+# Add a system prompt (optional)
-Classify the sentiment of the review as positive, neutral, or negative.
+system_prompt = "Classify the sentiment of the review as positive, neutral, or negative."

-"""
+# Define an output schema (optional)
 class Sentiment(BaseModel):
     sentiment: str

+# Run a prototyping (p0) job
 df = so.infer(
     df,
     column="review",